hchen549/cs638/README.md

 <p float="left" align="middle">
   <img src="/images/Season Capital.png" width="40%" />
   <img src="/images/Season Southwest.png" width="40%" /> <br>
   <b>Figure 3. </b> Hourly average number of bikes throughout the day with COVID-19 grouped by season before and after the COVID-19 pandemic started on Capital Trail (left) and Monroe (right).
 Only data until June 2020 are available.
+Data from [3].
 </p>

 The peak at around 8 AM is gone but the peak at around 4 PM still exists and is likely bigger.
 The peak during spring is larger during the pandemic than before the pandemic.
 Since data from July 2020 onwards, which includes the peak of summer in 2020, are not currently available, it is likely that the peak in the summer and the subsequent seasons during the pandemic is larger than before the pandemic.